ameuret/ssh-locate/README.md

 ### EMACS

 Using the `--emacs` option will output the lisp code to set the necessary environment variables in EMACS.
-Just paste this anywhere (in a scratch buffer for exam bbple) and execute `eval-last-sexp` (usually bound to C-x C-e) with the cursor positionned at the end of each line.
+Just paste this anywhere (in a scratch buffer for example) and execute `eval-last-sexp` (usually bound to C-x C-e) with the cursor positionned at the end of each line.

     ssh-locate --emacs